 Elisabeth Fischer was born on December 28, 1926 in Lechinta, Romania (also known by its Hungarian name, Szaszlekence), to Marton and Margaret (née Stiglitz, also known as Mirus) Markovitz.
 She had two younger brothers, Kalmen and Mates, born in 1928 and 1934, after the family moved to nearby Dӑmӑcuşeni (Domokos in Hungarian) in the town of Târgu Lӑpuș (Magyarlápos in Hungarian).
 Both villages were in the Northern Transylvanian region that was under Hungarian rule and Nazi Occupation during the Holocaust.

 According to the 1993 application she filed with the Claims Conference Article 2 Fund, Elisabeth was forced to wear a Jewish star beginning on March 9, 1944, the day on which the holiday of Purim fell that year.
 On May 3, her family was among the 7,800 Jews from the area taken to a ghetto in the woods of the Bungur Forest, located about two miles from the city of Dej.
 Sanitary conditions in the ghetto, which was surrounded by barbed wire, were miserable, with people sleeping outdoors in makeshift tents, and no access to water, toilets or medical services.
 Three weeks later, on May 24, Elisabeth and her family were transported in cramped cattle cars on a three-day journey to Auschwitz, arriving on May 27, the eve of Shavuot.
 There, she was separated from her mother and younger brothers, who were sent directly to the gas chambers.
-Although her father survived the initial selection, based on accounts of several people who had been with him in the camps, we believe he died of typhus just after liberation.
+Although her father survived the initial selection, based on accounts of several people who had been with him in the camps, it is believed that he died of typhus just after liberation.
 The members of her immediate family are among those listed in the Yizkor Book created after the Holocaust for Martyrs of Magyarlápos and surroundings.
 As a young single woman with no children, Elisabeth was selected for work at Auschwitz, where she resided in Lager C, Block 29.

 In October 1944, Elisabeth was transferred to the Flossenbürg concentration camp in Bavaria, Germany, near the border with Czechoslovakia, among thousands of Jews evacuated from Auschwitz between the summer of 1944 and winter of 1945.
 There, as Hӓftling Nr.
 56088, she performed slave labor in two of its approximately 90 sub-camps: She was one of 550 prisoners who worked in the Siemens factory at Nürnberg, which produced electronic equipment, until it was closed following heavy bombing.
 She subsequently was transferred to the sub-camp at Holleischen from March until her liberation by Allied troops on May 5, 1945.